-A drum of concentrated uranium can travel long distances because commercial conversion facilities are located in only five countries – Canada, China, France, Russia, and the United States.
-The United Kingdom closed its Springfields conversion plant in August 2014, after sixty-eight years of operation.
-Of these nations, Canada is the only non-nuclear weapon state.
-The other five are officially recognized nuclear weapons states under the Nuclear Non-Proliferation Treaty (NPT).
 The majority of the world’s uranium therefore passes through one of these countries before it is further processed as fuel for a nuclear reactor.
-For example, a drum of yellowcake leaving a mill in Australia can travel 5,000km (approx. 3,106mi) to China, 15,000km (approx. 9,320mi) to Europe or upwards of 20,000km (approx. 12,427mi) to conversion facilities in Illinois, United States or Ontario, Canada.
+For example, a drum of yellowcake leaving a mill in Australia can travel 5,000 km (approx. 3,106 mi) to China, 15,000 km (approx. 9,320 mi) to Europe or upwards of 20,000 km (approx. 12,427 mi) to conversion facilities in Illinois, United States or Ontario, Canada.

-The transport of shipping containers of UOC from mine site to conversion facility creates a potential vulnerability, given the significant distances travelled, the number of transfers of authority that a shipping container goes through, often across several borders, requiring multiple approvals in multiple jurisdictions.
-Such vulnerabilities are addressed by the IAEA through their safety and security standards and industry best practice.
+The transport of shipping containers of UOC from mine site to conversion facility creates a potential security vulnerability, given the significant distances travelled, the number of transfers of authority that a shipping container goes through, often across several borders, requiring multiple approvals in multiple jurisdictions.
+Such vulnerabilities are addressed by the IAEA through its safety and security standards and through industry best practice.

-A container carries around 20-35 drums, or approximately 10 tonnes of uranium, which is considered a “significant quantity,” i.e. the quantity for which the possibility of manufacturing a nuclear explosive device cannot be excluded.
-The “significant quantity” is the standard agreed to by the international community as the basis for IAEA safeguards.
+A container carries around 20-35 drums, or approximately 7-12 tonnes of uranium.
+Ten metric tonnes of uranium is defined as a “significant quantity,” i.e. the quantity for which the possibility of manufacturing a nuclear explosive device cannot be excluded.
+The “significant quantity” is the standard agreed to by the international community as a basic parameter for IAEA safeguards.

-As of mid-2014, no accident beyond level 1 on the International Nuclear Event Scale (INES) has ever been reported for nuclear material transportation.
-Of the 20 million transports of radioactive material that take place in the world each year, 95 percent are not fuel-cycle related.
-In the case of the remaining 5 percent, spent fuel transports are by far the most hazardous.
-Even if less than 1 percent of this material is made of uranium235(U235), which means it is a “low-activity material,” UOC transportation follows the international rules related to nuclear material transportation with respect to both containment and control.
+As of mid-2017, no accident beyond level 1 on the International Nuclear Event Scale (INES) has ever been reported for nuclear material transportation.
+UOC transportation follows international rules related to nuclear material transportation with respect to both containment and control.
 These measures should be continuously evaluated against threats to ensure a graded approach when suppliers are experiencing heightened security environments and the risk of sabotage and unauthorized acquisition requires increased protection, inspection and enforcement.

 Secure transport of “yellowcake” is just one area of concern as uranium flows around the globe.
 Another is the path from “ore to bomb.”